Option 2 (recomended)

 You can't directly make changes on another user repository on GitHub, to do this you've to "copy" that repository to your account and edit it there.
 That's what a fork is, a copy of the original repository.

-To do this just go to the VS Launcher repository and press the fork
+To do this just go to the and press the fork

 button ad the top, like in the image: